KNOCK ON WOOD — Spring 2025

 The Edge of the Woods, Narcisse-Virgile Diaz de la Peña French, 1872

 There is an old belief that spirits dwell within trees, and that to knock upon wood is to wake them and ask for favor, protection, or grace.
+Imagine the grandeur of an old growth forest, or the powerful limbs of an oak tree and that belief is understandable.
 Whether you call it superstition or sacred instinct, this belief speaks to a deeper kinship: between the human body and the living world it touches.
+It recognizes that to touch wood is to connect with something much larger and much older than oneself.